 Since Caring House guests are responsible for their own meals, we suggest bringing food.
-They should also be prepared to shop for groceries during their stay.
-Guests are assigned a locked pantry and have access to three shared refrigerators for the storage of their food.
+Guests should also be prepared to shop for groceries during their stay.
+Guests are assigned a locked pantry and have access to three shared refrigerators for food storage.
 We advise that guests purchase small quantities of food at a time, particularly those items that need to be refrigerated.
 Guest rooms may not be used for food storage.

 What about laundry?

-Washers, dryers, and detergent are provided free of charge.
-Caring House guests use the laundry room to do their personal laundry and to wash their sheets and towels during their stay.
+Washers, dryers, and detergent are provided free of charge at Caring House.
+Guests can use the laundry room to do their personal laundry and to wash their sheets and towels during their stay.
 Irons are also available for use.